jordanate/house-sales-modeling/README.md

 ### Next Steps

 Potential next steps could be analyzing data about nearby parks, restaurants, hospitals, and place of worship (ex: Synagogues, Churches, Mosques) and then incorporating such information into the predictive model.
 For example, if the stakeholder wanted a house within 5 miles of a hospital along with all of the criteria listed above, I could use the improved model to predict the price of such a house.
+It would also be important to investigate the level of crime in each zip code and factor this into the model as well.
+Some questions that this might bring about are, "What level of crime categorizes a neighborhood as unsafe?
+Does a high level of crime decrease the price?"

 ## For More Information